-Know what to expect: Mortgage Brokers vs. Mortgage Bankers
+Know what to expect: Mortgage Brokers and Mortgage Bankers

 About Mortgage Brokers

-Lending Institutions (banks, finance companies, and others) employ mortgage bankers to promote, and process mortgage loans solely originated by that particular institution.
-While a mortgage banker may offer quite a variety of loans, they all are products of that specific lender.
+Lending Institutions (banks, finance companies, and others) employ loan officers to promote, and process mortgage loans solely from that specific institution.
+They may have the ability to promote loans to fit a variety of situations, but all the loans are programs from the same lender.

-Looking for mortgage advice?
-We'll be glad to discuss our many mortgage solutions!
+Are you looking for a mortgage?
+We will be glad to assist you!
 Give us a call at

 2148657442.
 Ready to get started?